fortra/nanodump/README.md

 #### --dup -d (optional)
 If selected, nanodump will search for an existing handle to LSASS and duplicate it in order to avoid opening a new handle

+#### --seclogon -sl (optional)
+If selected, nanodump will use MalSecLogon to leak a handle to LSASS.
+If used as BOF, a nanodump binary will be uploaded to the host!

 ## HTTPS redirectors
 If you are using an HTTPS redirector (as you should), you might run into issues due to the size of the requests that leak the dump.